Logo Medical XPRT

 Novel Biomarkers May Help Predict the Susceptibility of a Population to Rheumatoid Arthritis

-Genetics (i.e., mutations) are considered to be the main factor predisposing to the etiology of rheumatoid arthritis (RA), but they account for only a few changes in RA disease risk, and in contrast to genetics, the environment may have an important impact on epigenetic properties associated with disease etiology. ...
+Genetics (i.e., mutations) are considered to be the main factor predisposing to the etiology of rheumatoid arthritis (RA), but they account for only a few changes in RA disease risk, and in contrast to genetics, the environment may have an important impact on epigenetic properties associated with disease etiology.
+Recently, in a study published in the journal Scientific Reports entitled ...

 ByCreative BioMart